kojoidrissa/djangoconUS-2015/new_outline.md

 -  Further reduce that pool by
     +  People who don't want to join or contribute to our community because it's "too hard", "too nerdy", "too rigorous" etc.
     +  People who would, but have joined another community (Rails, Drupal, Wordpress, etc)
-+  Making the pool bigger
++  How do we make the pool bigger?

-##Inclusion > Diversity
+#Inclusion == 'Diversity' + 'Persistance'
 -  Inviting new people is easy.
 Making them feel welcome enough to stay is the key.
 -  But how?

 #Practicing Inclusivity 101: Building Awareness
--  Check your assumptions
 -  Zen of Python on Inclusion Awareness
     +  `Errors should never pass silently`
         +  Check for 'exceptions'(Is there anyone who seems left out?
 Uncomfortable?
 "Boxed in" by another participant?)
     +  `In the face of ambiguity, refuse the temptation to guess`
         *  I'm bad at this one, but getting better
+-  Check your assumptions
+    +  Why is our group 95% x?
-+  "...left as an exercise for the reader": Flip the Demographics to build empathy.
++  "...left as an exercise for the reader": Invert the Demographics to build empathy.
-    *  flip on multiple axes: Race; ethnicity; gender; gender identity; sexual orientation; experience level
+    *  invert on multiple axes: Race; ethnicity; gender; gender identity; sexual orientation; experience level

 #Practicing Inclusivity 102: Taking Action
 > [If you run a community, and you allow assholes to be awful to members of your community, that means you’re the asshole.](https://twitter.com/fraying/status/610644474734055424) - Derek Powazek via Twitter

--  Process your log files
-    -  be prepared to share your concerns/observations with community organizers or leaders
+-  Process your log files: be prepared to share your concerns/observations with community organizers or leaders
 -  Feedback mechanism?
 Does your community have one?
 And if so, is it clear and obvious that you WANT/WELCOME feedback?
 Even if it's negative?
     +  It should be anonymous by default
     -  "They could make a comment or message me on Meetup" is the wrong answer.
-*  Having greeters/ambassadors in your community
+*  Having greeters or ambassadors in your community
     -  designated people to interface with new visitors
     -  *Your community has a small window of 'first contact' with new visitors* Neeraj Tandon
 +  Get out of your bubble